A theater of propaganda: The Capitol, cameras and selfies

 But Josiah Colt made it easy.
 He posted a video to his Facebook page moments later, bragging about being the first to reach the chamber floor and sit in Nancy’s Pelosi’s chair (he was wrong).
 He used a slur to describe Pelosi and called her “a traitor.”

 Colt was far from the only one documenting the insurrection from within last Wednesday in Washington.
-Many in the mob that ransacked the Capitol did so while livestreaming, posting on Facebook and taking selfies, turning the United States Capitol into a theater of real-time — and often strikingly ugly and violent — far-right propaganda.
+Many in the mob that ransacked the Capitol did so while livestreaming, posting on Facebook and taking selfies, turning the seat of American lawmaking into a theater of real-time — and often strikingly ugly and violent — far-right propaganda.

 “This extremist loop feeds itself.
 The folks who are watching and commenting and encouraging and sometimes giving some cash are supporting the individual on the ground.
 And he’s supporting their fantasies,” says Oren Segal, vice president of the Anti-Defamation League’s Center on Extremism.